DevonAir Radio in Crisis

 • Hamish Turner, the Company Secretary, provides a cautious response when asked about a possible boardroom reshuffle.
 He states that no immediate changes are expected before the annual meeting in February.

-2. Davenport’s Position and Intentions:
+2. Devonport’s Position and Intentions:

-• Mr. Davenport attempts to downplay the speculation, denying that he is under pressure from the board.
+• Mr. Devonport attempts to downplay the speculation, denying that he is under pressure from the board.
 He insists that his current focus is on setting up the station for the next phase of development, but the article hints that his stance may not reflect the reality of the situation.

 • His denial of being under fire from the board contrasts with earlier parts of the article, which imply significant internal disagreements.
-This discrepancy suggests either a PR move to maintain an image of stability or a disconnect between Davenport’s perspective and the experiences of others within the company.
+This discrepancy suggests either a PR move to maintain an image of stability or a disconnect between Devonport’s perspective and the experiences of others within the company.

 Possible Successors and Implications

-1. Potential Replacements for Davenport:
+1. Potential Replacements for Devonport:

 • Sir Ian Amory, from Tiverton, indicating an individual with strong local connections.